Tongliang, Chongqing: Climate

-2004 attack
+2004 bombing

-On November 18, 2004, 41-year-old Yuan Daizhong (袁代中), who was having a dispute with his wife, stabbed her to death at their village home, and then blew up 42 people in a tea house, killing himself and 14 other people.
-Twenty-eight people were injured in the blast.
-The attack happened on the ninth anniversary of the Zhaodong massacre.
+On 18 November 2004, at about 15:50, a bombing at the Tang San teahouse during a low-stake card game event in Xima village, Bachuan, killed 15 people, including the perpetrator, and injured 28 others.
+The bomber, 41-year-old Yuan Daizhong (袁代中) had fatally stabbed his wife Tan Bishu (谭碧书) earlier the same day at their home in Yueyang village, less than one kilometre from the teahouse.
+Yuan had called relatives to confess about the murder shortly before the bombing and stopped by his child's school to hand over his life savings (¥380).
+Yuan had substantial gambling debts and Tan, who was threatening divorce, had recently blocked her husband's access to their finances.

 Education

 Chongqing Tongliang NO.1 Experimental Primary School is among the best primary schools of Chongqing.

 Chongqing Tongliang NO.2 Experimental Primary School is in this district.

 Chongqing Bachuan International High School is a private school in the district, which is known as an expert of junior and high school education.